Admissions and Records Office

 The following information is provided to advise students of the steps that must be taken to establish and maintain California residency.
 This information is taken directly from Title 5 CCR 54000-54045.

 That location with which a person is considered to have the most settled and permanent connection; it is also that place where that person intends to remain, and during absences intends to return.
 Residence results from the union of physical presence with objective evidence that the intent is to remain at that place for an indefinite period of time.
+Residence determination is based on the information provided during the application process.

 Burden of Proof